Toward Understanding Mechanisms for the Development of Radiation-Induced Hematologic Malignancies

 Exposure of the bone marrow (BM) to ionizing radiation from cancer therapy or a nuclear disaster is associated with a significant increase in the risk of developing secondary hematologic malignancies.
-Due to an ever-increasing number of cancer survivors and the threat of nuclear terrorism, there is an unmet need to develop effective strategies for risk assessment, prevention, and mitigation of radiation-induced hematologic malignancies.
-The long-term goal of my research program is to study how ionizing radiation alters the microenvironment and cell competition within the stem/progenitor pool to promote the development of secondary hematologic cancers.
+Due to an ever-increasing number of cancer survivors and the threat of nuclear terrorism, there is an unmet need to develop effective strategies for risk assessment, prevention and mitigation of radiation-induced hematologic malignancies.
+The long-term goal of the Lee Lab's research program is to study how ionizing radiation alters the microenvironment and cell competition within the stem/progenitor pool to promote the development of secondary hematologic cancers.

 Project 1: Ionizing radiation promotes the expansion of premalignant cells in the thymus